Padma Kuppa: Early life and education

-Kuppa was born on August 10, 1965 in Bhilai, India.
-In 1969, her father began attending Stony Brook University on Long Island, New York as a graduate student, and later became a post-doctoral fellow.
+Kuppa was born on August 10, 1965, in Bhilai, Chhattisgarh, India into a Telugu family.
+In 1969, her father began attending Stony Brook University on Long Island, New York, as a graduate student, and later became a post-doctoral fellow.
 Her mother also went back to school and eventually earned a PhD in biology from Stony Brook and was a post-doctoral fellow at MIT and Georgetown University.

 In 1970, during her parents' studies in the United States, Kuppa and her family moved to Long Island where she began attending kindergarten.
 When she was 15 years old, Kuppa and her family returned to India, unlike most immigrants of the era.
 Kuppa recalled of her parents' decision: "That move was very difficult.
 I did not think or behave as an Indian.
 I was Indian on the outside and American on the inside."
 She has also said of this time in her life, "I didn't feel at home.
 I had an American accent, I had an American attitude.
 And so I think that it wasn't just the best age to move, to shift cultures."

 Returning to India with her family in 1981, Kuppa finished high school at Stanley Girls High School and later graduated from Regional Engineering College Warangal (now National Institute of Technology, Warangal).
 Kuppa was the first woman to earn a degree in mechanical engineering from the university.

 In 1988, Kuppa returned to the United States to attend graduate school at Stony Brook University, her parents' alma mater, as a foreign student.
 In 1998, Kuppa and her husband moved to Troy, Michigan.